 Field Trips & Class Trips

-Individual automobiles may be used to transport students on school-related activities at the owner’s risk.
+For local class field trips will individual automobiles may be used to transport students on school-related activities at the owner’s risk.
 In such cases the following is understood and practiced:

 - Christ the King expects that no more passengers will be carried in the vehicle than the number of available working seat belts.